 Data protection

 Data protection is key if you want to ensure that you continue to gain new clients and respect the best interests of your current customers.
 Therefore, consider backing up all of your essential data and using cloud storage or offline servers to keep this safe and secure.
-You may also want to consider enlisting the service of expert professionals such as Secure Data Recovery to provide thorough advice and diagnostics regarding recovery should you lose crucial data.
+You may also want to consider enlisting the service of expert professionals to provide thorough advice and diagnostics regarding recovery should you lose crucial data.
 Make sure that you keep your data secure if you want to ensure that your small business will continue to grow.

 Passwords